 GED® Test Credential (top)

 Sorry to hear that you’re having trouble with your diploma.
-Have you contacted your local testing center or state administrator yet?
+Have you contacted your local testing center or province administrator yet?
 Please visit http://www.economy.gov.sk.ca/ged/transcripts for more information on your transcripts and diplomas for the GED® test.

 After I start taking the exam modules, how much time do I have to complete all of them to get credentialed?